prof7bit/DebugTerminal/README.md

 significant byte first).

-The terminal tab contains 8 speed buttons which can be configured to quickly send custom byte sequences with a simnple click of the mouse.
+The terminal tab contains 8 speed buttons which can be configured to quickly send custom byte sequences with a simple click of the mouse.

 Hex input is case insensitive and whitespace is ignored.
 Received data can be displayed as hex, binary or decimal.